ExploseIT/wpf_test/README.md

 The application has two functions

  1) Display the contents of the Sqlite file in a datagrid, paginated in rows of 10
- 2) Rejoin into one file and then dislay, a file which has been sliced up and placed in data_dir\sliced_files
+ 2) Rejoin into one file and then display, a file which has been sliced up and placed in data_dir\sliced_files